June 15, 2020

 Kenyon has announced plans to resume in-person instruction for fall semester.
 Read more here.

 Serving the community is a central component of the BFEC's mission.
-Community members are invited to explore our 480-acre preserve, wildlife garden and seven miles of trail, which are open from dawn to dusk.
-The BFEC offers open-to-the-public programs and events, such as star gazing, full moon hikes, prairie tours, and an annual nature photography contest.
-The Center also regularly hosts school field trips for elementary schools in Knox County.
+Community members are invited to explore our 500-acre preserve, wildlife garden and almost nine miles of trail, which are open from dawn to dusk.
+The BFEC offers public programs and events such as star gazing, full moon hikes, prairie tours and an annual nature photography contest.
+The center regularly hosts field trips for Knox County elementary schools.
 Check the links below for more information or check the calendar for upcoming events.

-The BFEC hosts school field trips for nearly 1,000 children every year.
-Since its inception in 1996, more than 14,000 elementary school children from throughout Knox County have visited.
+The BFEC hosts school field trips for local school children every year.
+Since its inception in 1996, almost 23,000 elementary school children from throughout Knox County have visited.
 Programs offer hands-on, outdoor explorations to inspire curiosity and wonder about nature while addressing Ohio academic science standards.
 As of fall 2019, the BFEC is proud to reimburse every classroom for their transportation expenses to/from our facility for field trips.
 This is possible because of generous support from the Knox County Foundation and many dedicated private donors.

-The BFEC offers programs every month on topics such as star gazing, winter trees, wild edible plants or hunting for salamanders.
-Check the calendar below often, or contact us to join our mail/email list and receive regular notices.
+The BFEC offers programs every month on topics such as star gazing, winter tree ID, wild edible plants or hunting for salamanders.
+Check our calendar often or join our mail/email list and receive regular notices.

 For over 100 years, the Audubon Society has organized the Christmas Bird Count to track long term trends in bird populations across the Americas.
 The BFEC monitors birds right here in Knox County, covering Mt.
 Vernon, Gambier, Apple Valley and Fredericktown.
 Participants count birds at home feeders or in the field along roads and trails.
-Contact the BFEC anytime of year to let us know you'd like to help at email@example.com or call 740-427-5052740-427-5052.
+Contact the BFEC anytime of year to let us know you'd like to help.
+Email Noelle Jordan at email@example.com or call 740-427-5052.